Codenator81/ng2do-mean-app/README.md

 # MEAN Stack using Angular 2
-Note: Will be updated soon
+Note: Will be updated soon to latest Angular 2 and Universal

 1) Install packages
 ```console